anshrathod/djangopro/README.md

 and python's django framework(for backend)
 ### Running the server

-type the following  in the command prompt
+Type the following  in the command prompt
  - cd into the project directory
  - python manage.py migrate
  - python manage.py make migrations